alexwarth/am-looper/README.md

 - Clean up the mess that I made with `devicePixelRatio`
 - Fix bug that's preventing me from using different input devices
 - Really think about the UI
+- Help the user find the right latency offset
+- Show new layers as they're being recorded